MCG-NJU/TPM/README.md

 `
 python train.py
 `

+- Inference our two-stream policy on a Franka robot
+`
+python inference/inference.py
+`

 ## Citation
 Please cite the following paper if you feel this repository useful for your research.
 ```